ninehills/GraphGen/README.md

 ## 📌 Latest Updates

 - **2025.07.31**: We have added Google, Bing, Wikipedia, and UniProt as search back-ends, perfect for closing data gaps.
-  - Web search using Google, Bing, Wikipedia, and Uniprot for 数据缺乏
 - **2025.04.21**: We have released the initial version of GraphGen.

 ## 🚀 Quick Start